Manufacture Guidelines\Care and Advice

 This Guideline does not override any rights under Australian Consumer Law All information above is Referenced from: Standards Australia AS 2663.2-1999, Textiles – Fabrics for window furnishings – Coated curtain fabrics.
 Available from SAI Global.
 The Australian Consumer Law (ACL)

-We advise some light filter fabrics fray regardless of the way in which they are cut.
-Blinds Downunder does not guarantee light filter fabric against fraying.
+We advise some light filter fabrics may fray regardless of the way in which they are cut.
+Blinds Downunder does not guarantee light filter fabrics against fraying.

-Blinds Downunder advises some fabrics may experience Bagging or ‘V’ing on Larger blinds, this may occur on Blockout, Light Filtering and screen Blinds and could show fabric bagging or wavering.
-The width of the blind as well as the weight of the fabric contribute to this effect.
+Blinds Downunder advises some fabrics may experience Bagging or ‘V’ing, especially on larger blinds, this may occur on Blockout, Light Filtering and Screen blinds.
+The width of the blind as well as the weight of the fabric can contribute to this effect.
 Screen/Roller blinds wider than 2500mm and/or longer than 3000mm are more likely to bag.
-To reduce this effect, consider splitting the blind into several blinds.
+To reduce this effect, consider splitting the blind into several blinds, with roller blinds use our Linked Blind option.
 Soft backed fabrics are more likely to bag.

-Blinds Downunder recommends Mechanical Parts are treated softly to prolong their lifespan.
+Blinds Downunder recommends Mechanical Parts are treated with soft hands to prolong their lifespan.

 Should you experience any of these problems please fill in our Editable Reworks form below and include photos and send to email@example.com